 Once the national assembly gives its approval to the NEG legislation, it will go to the state parliaments for ratification, under the rules of the National Energy Market.

-Assuming that all states have agreed to the NEG by now, it likely to be a rubber stamping exercise which should not take too long, perhaps just weeks.
+Assuming that all states have agreed to the NEG by now, it is likely to be a rubber-stamping exercise which should not take too long, perhaps just weeks.

 8 -Formal adoption of the NEG